 Dosa or Dosai is the most loved South Indian food.
 You can call it the gluten-free and healthy version of the French crepe.
 Unlike the Crepe, it is savory with a mild sour tinge which is well complemented by the sambar and chutneys.
 And you will never get tired of it as there are so many varieties to keep you going 🙂 .

 In South Indian homes it is usually made with the regular idli batter, on a greased hot tawa or griddle.
+First, a thin layer of oil is applied to the griddle.
+I use this wooden applier.
 A ladle of batter is poured in the center and spread thinly over the griddle.

 Oil, usually sesame oil is drizzled and cooked till it attains a golden brown color and crisps up.
 There are 3 ways you can proceed.

-- Either flip over and cook the other side.
+- Either flip over with the turner and cook the other side.
 These dosas seem a bit dry as it is cooked on both sides.

 - Or cook it by covering it with a lid, and fold it over without flipping.
 Dosa cooked this way will be crisp on the outside and soft on the inside.